 Either way, once a public ticket exists, the original internal ticket should simply reference the public ticket for technical content.
 Management and paid developers may continue to annotate the internal ticket with company-specific comments as necessary, but use the public ticket for information that should be available to everyone.

 You should go into this process expecting extra overhead.
 Maintaining two tickets for one bug is, naturally, more work than maintaining one ticket.
 The benefit is that many more coders will see the report and be able to contribute to a solution.

 Corporations, for-profit or nonprofit, are almost the only entities that ever pay attention to complex legal issues in free software.
-Individual developers often understand the nuances of various open source licenses, but they generally do not have the time or resources to competently handle legal issues themselves.
+Individual developers know basic differences between various open source licenses, but they generally do not have the time or resources to competently handle legal issues themselves.
 If your company has a legal department, it can help a project by assisting with trademark issues, copyright license ownership and compatibility questions, defense against patent trolls, etc. If the project decides to organize formally, or to join an existing umbrella organization (as described in the section called “Joining or Creating a Non-Profit Organization”), your legal department can help with issues of corporate law, asset transfer, reviewing agreements, and other due diligence matters.